 Over half a century since humanity first stepped on the Moon, we are again striving to reach Earth’s neighbour in space.
 Humans could be walking on the Moon again as soon as 2024 thanks to NASA’s ambitious Artemis project, which encompasses three missions plus several logistic missions.
-The first Artemis mission, initially planned for 2020, is a test without a crew, after which two crewed missions will see astronauts travel to the Moon in Orion spaceships.
+The first Artemis mission, launched 16 November 2022, is a test without a crew, after which two crewed missions will see astronauts travel to the Moon in Orion spaceships.

 Meanwhile the European Space Agency (ESA) and Roscosmos mission ExoMars, whose aim is to search for signs of life on Mars, is set to be launched in autumn 2022.
 Our extensive experience in complex scientific exploration missions – such the first European probes to Mars, Venus, Jupiter and Mercury and the first spacecraft to land on a comet with Rosetta – is a great asset, and we are making major contributions to humanity’s quests to set foot on the Moon again and return samples from the Red Planet.